fabiansum/bike-share-analytics-data-warehouse/README.md

 - Azure Synapse Serverless SQL Pool

 ## Directory Structure
 This section outlines the directory structure of the data within the Azure Data Lake Storage Gen2.
-The data is divided into two layers: raw,and gold (curated business-level tables).
+The data is divided into two layers: raw and gold (curated business-level tables).
 ```
 bike_share_data/
         raw/